UBC-MOAD/Reshapr/docs/design_notes/motivation.rst

 that could be beneficially implemented in a Python package that codifies his experience and the best practices he has learned.

-That lead to the beginnings of the design of the :kbd:`Reshapr` package.
+That lead to the beginnings of the design of the :py:obj:`Reshapr` package.
 The immediate goal was to provide a command-line tool that is capable of extracting time series of one or more model variables from the model results files that are used in the SalishSeaCast project.